dnbaker/sketch/demo/python/README.md

 ## Contents
-`shakespeare.py`: downloads, compares, and finds ngram nearest neighbors in text using pure python + the sketch library.
+`shakespeare.py`: downloads, compares, and finds ngram nearest neighbors in text using pure python + the `sketch_ds` library.
 `shakespeare_fast.py`: same as shakespeare.py, except uses xxhash and C++ to perform the hashing faster.